What is chlamydia?

 - Epididymitis.
 Infection can spread to the testicles and the tube that carries sperm to your testicles (epididymis), causing symptoms like pain, swelling and tenderness in your testicles.

 - Reduced fertility.
 Chlamydia can harm your sperm, negatively impacting your ability to conceive.

-Complications of chlamydia that can affect all genders
+Complications of chlamydia that can affect everyone

-- Increase your chances of contracting HIV.
+- Increases your chances of contracting HIV.